Sébastien Loeb: Early career

 Loeb initially competed as a gymnast and became a four-time Alsatian champion, once champion of the French Grand East, and fifth in the French championship.
 He broke off school in 1992 but resumed taking classes in 1994, aiming at vocational training in electrical engineering.
 On 12 September 1994, in parallel with his classes, he started working as an electrician at the Socalec company near Haguenau Airport, where he was the oldest apprentice and already noted for his daring/reckless driving style.
 On this level, he could count on the understanding of his boss, who was himself fascinated by speed and owned a Ferrari Testarossa 512 TR.

-In 1995, at age 21, he quit his job and classes and definitively turned his attention to racing.
+In 1995, at age 21, Loeb quit his job and classes and definitively turned his attention to racing.
 In 1998, he started entering events in the French Citroën Saxo Trophy series, winning the title in 1999.
 Guy Fréquelin, Citroën Sport's team principal, would serve as Loeb's mentor as he entered the Junior World Rally Championship in 2001, becoming the series' first champion by winning five of the six events.
 The only event he didn't win this year was Rallye Sanremo: for this event, he was elected as a driver for the WRC championship, driving a Citroën Xsara WRC alongside Philippe Bugalski and Jesús Puras.
 In only his third rally with a World Rally Car, he surprisingly hounded Peugeot tarmac specialist and eventual victor Gilles Panizzi to the finish, and ended up second.